Five-room puzzle: Informal proof of impossibility

-Even without using graph theory, it is not difficult to show that the Five Room Puzzle has no solution.
+Even without using graph theory, it is not difficult to show that the five-room Puzzle has no solution.
 First, the rules must be clarified.
 The rooms and the solution line must all be drawn on a single side of a normal flat sheet of paper.
-The solution line must be continuous, but can bend sharply or smoothly in any way and can even cross over itself (but not at a wall, so this is often prohibited).
+The solution line must be continuous, but it can bend sharply or smoothly in any way and can even cross over itself (but not at a wall, so this is often prohibited).
 The solution line must cross over each "wall" exactly once, where "cross over" means to pass completely from one to the other of the two rooms that are separated by the "wall", or from a room to the area outside the drawing.
 This precludes "crossing" two walls at the same time by drawing the solution line through the corner at which they meet.
 It also precludes "crossing" a wall by drawing the solution line up to a wall, perhaps along it, but then leaving the wall on the same side.
 There are 16 "walls", seven separating rooms and nine separating the rooms from the area outside the drawing.

 The method of proof is proof by contradiction.
 That is, we proceed as if a solution exists and discover some properties of all solutions.
-These put us in an impossible situation and thus we have to conclude that we were wrong - there is no solution after all.
+These put us in an impossible situation and thus we have to conclude that we were wrong—there is no solution after all.

 Imagine that there is an "observer" in each "room".
 The observer can see the solution line when it is in his room, but not otherwise.
 As the solution line is drawn, he will see it enter his room through one wall and leave through another.
 He may also see that the line starts in his room and/or ends in his room.
 There is no observer in the area outside the drawing, so there are five observers.